Jupiter Asset Management Ltd. Invests $1.18 Million in Columbia Property Trust (NYSE:CXP)

 Jupiter Asset Management Ltd. acquired a new position in Columbia Property Trust (NYSE:CXP) during the second quarter, according to its most recent 13F filing with the SEC.
 The firm acquired 67,629 shares of the real estate investment trust’s stock, valued at approximately $1,176,000.
 Jupiter Asset Management Ltd. owned 0.06% of Columbia Property Trust at the end of the most recent reporting period.

 CXP has been the topic of several analyst reports.
-Zacks Investment Research downgraded Columbia Property Trust from a “hold” rating to a “sell” rating in a report on Thursday, September 2nd.
-BMO Capital Markets downgraded Columbia Property Trust from an “outperform” rating to a “market perform” rating and dropped their target price for the company from $19.50 to $19.30 in a report on Tuesday, September 7th.
 TheStreet downgraded Columbia Property Trust from a “b” rating to a “c+” rating in a report on Friday, August 6th.
-Finally, Wolfe Research assumed coverage on Columbia Property Trust in a report on Monday, June 14th.
+Wolfe Research assumed coverage on Columbia Property Trust in a report on Monday, June 14th.
 They set a “peer perform” rating and a $19.25 target price on the stock.
+BMO Capital Markets downgraded Columbia Property Trust from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from $19.50 to $19.30 in a report on Tuesday, September 7th.
+Finally, Zacks Investment Research downgraded Columbia Property Trust from a “hold” rating to a “sell” rating in a report on Thursday, September 2nd.
 One investment analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the stock.
 According to data from MarketBeat.com, Columbia Property Trust has an average rating of “Hold” and an average price target of $17.01.

-Columbia Property Trust (NYSE:CXP) last posted its quarterly earnings data on Thursday, July 29th.
-The real estate investment trust reported ($0.05) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.32 by ($0.37).
+Columbia Property Trust (NYSE:CXP) last issued its earnings results on Thursday, July 29th.
+The real estate investment trust reported ($0.05) EPS for the quarter, missing the consensus estimate of $0.32 by ($0.37).
 Columbia Property Trust had a return on equity of 3.74% and a net margin of 36.27%.
 As a group, sell-side analysts anticipate that Columbia Property Trust will post 1.27 EPS for the current year.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 15th.
 Stockholders of record on Wednesday, September 1st will be given a $0.21 dividend.
 The ex-dividend date of this dividend is Tuesday, August 31st.
 This represents a $0.84 annualized dividend and a dividend yield of 4.40%.
 Columbia Property Trust’s payout ratio is 55.26%.